Turkey–United States relations: Deterioration of the partnership

-According to The Economist, Turkish-American relations sank to their lowest in over 40 years in October 2017.
+Another breakpoint arose in October 2017 following the September 25 2017 Kurdistan Region independence referendum.
+According to The Economist, Turkish-American relations sank to their lowest level in over 40 years.
 Turkey moved to establish safe zone (Syria).
 Turkey performed the Operation Olive Branch (March 25, 2018 – August 9, 2019) against the YPG.
 Turkey established the Northern Syria Buffer Zone.
-On August 10, 2018, Trump tweeted that he would double tariffs (first Trump tariffs) on Turkish steel and aluminum using the "Section 232" which was imposed on countries whose exports threaten to impair national security.
-With both internal structural weaknesses and US sanctions, Economy of Turkey fall into Turkish economic crisis (2018–current).
-From October 9 to 17, 2019, the Operation Peace Spring established the Second Northern Syria Buffer Zone.
-US lost trust in Turkey as the latter bombed its own military base at the Northern Syria Buffer Zone.
-On February 5, 2020, the US halted a secretive military intelligence cooperation program with Turkey against the Kurdistan Workers' Party (PKK), which was listed as a terrorist organization by the US and Turkey.
+On August 10, 2018, first Trump tariffs, Trump tweeted that he would double tariffs on Turkish steel and aluminum under the "Section 232," which authorizes tariffs on imports that threaten national security.
+The Economy of Turkey fell into the Turkish economic crisis (2018–current), driven by both internal structural weaknesses and U.S. sanctions.
+The Operation Peace Spring established the Second Northern Syria Buffer Zone from October 9 to 17, 2019.
+Turkey cut off from NATO procurement followed by the Armenian Genocide bill passed on October 29, 2019.
+U.S. lost trust in Turkey as the latter bombed its own military base at the Northern Syria Buffer Zone.
+On February 5, 2020, the U.S. halted a secretive military intelligence cooperation program with Turkey against the PKK.
 Turkey had observation posts in the Idlib demilitarization (2018–2019) zone which held more than 3,000,000 internally displaced Syrians (more than half of them children).
-On February 27, 2020, Syrian forces attacked Turkish forces at the Idlib demilitarization (2018–2019) zone, and military separation between the forces became public after a senior US State Department official argued with the Pentagon over Turkey's request for two Patriot batteries on its southern border.
+On February 27, 2020, Syrian forces attacked Turkish forces at the Idlib demilitarization zone, and military separation between the forces became public after a senior U.S. State Department official argued with the Pentagon over Turkey's request for two Patriot batteries on its southern border.
+In 2016, Germany, Italy, and the U.S. already pulled out their units.
 The request was confirmed by Turkish Defense Minister Hulusi Akar.
+On March 4, 2026, the U.S. Navy had to use the more expensive RIM-161 Standard Missile 3 for the first of the 2026 interceptions of Iranian missiles in Turkey over Iran's decision to attack American interests and military bases.
+The use of only long-range precision unit stayed at Operation Active Fence, the Spanish Patriots, was engaged on March 8, 2026.

-On October 12, 2023, President Biden declared "particularly the actions by the Government of Turkey to conduct a military offensive into northeast Syria, undermines the campaign to defeat the Islamic State of Iraq and Syria, or ISIS, endangers civilians, and further threatens to undermine the peace, security, and stability in the region".
-Following this declaration President Biden reestablished Executive Order 13894 which stated Turkey is an unusual and extraordinary threat to the national security and foreign policy of the United States constituted by the situation in and in relation to Syria.
-Following the 2023 Ankara bombing on October 1, 2023, Turkish intelligence officials established that the assailants arrived from Syria, where they had been trained, by paragliders.
+On October 12, 2023, President Biden declared, "particularly the actions by the Government of Turkey to conduct a military offensive into northeast Syria, undermines the campaign to defeat the Islamic State of Iraq and Syria, or ISIS, endangers civilians, and further threatens to undermine the peace, security, and stability in the region".
+Following this declaration President Biden reestablished Trump's Executive Order 13894 which stated Turkey is an unusual and extraordinary threat to the national security and foreign policy of the United States constituted by the situation in and in relation to Syria.
+Following the October 1 2023 Ankara bombing, Turkish intelligence officials established that the assailants arrived from Syria by paragliders, where they had been trained.
+Paragliders were because of the Syria–Turkey barrier.
 Six days before the declaration, on October 5, Turkey began bombing their facilities in Syria.
 CJTF–OIR downed a Turkish drone, while doing airstrikes on PKK militants around Hassakeh, which came within 500 m of American troops.
 A day before the executive order was made public, on October 11, Turkey declared to intensify strikes on the PKK in Iraq and Syria.
+Turkey showed the same reaction in 2026.
+Four days before the declaration, on October 7, the Palestinian militant group Hamas used paragliders for the Gaza–Israel barrier to lead an attack on Israel.
+Since October 7, the Netanyahu government took on the mission to create regional conflicts, which he called a campaign to weaken Iran and its network of armed groups.
+When the 2026 Iran war began, Turkey once again moved to block a U.S.–Israeli-backed scheme to deploy the Kurdistan Free Life Party PJAK to destabilize the Iranian government.
+Turkey considers PJACK a PKK-affiliated organization.
+"Kurds are not 'guns for hire, we're diplomats'" was stated by the Deputy Prime Minister of the Kurdistan Regional Government.